OvalQuilter/lyrics-status/README.md

 ```
 After all this done, open `File` section and click `Save`.

-Now you gotta go to `open.spotify.com`, press `Escape`, paste your token and enjoy!
+Now you gotta go to `open.spotify.com`, press `Escape`, paste your Discord token and enjoy!